What might the finance institutions of the future look like?

 - Trust by design starts with how we design our organisation.
 We have set our company up to favour adaptiveness over control, which means everyone who works here operates with a high level of trust.
 Our non-hierarchical structure allows great ideas to rise more quickly and our feedback systems allow people to develop, based on mutual trust with others in the organisation.
 We foster a culture of transparency and openness through our communication tools and we trust our people to do the right thing as they understand and buy into our principles and our vision Start with Why.

 - Building on our Org Design is our trust optimised business model.
 Most financial business models actually create mis-trust when you understand how they work.
 Insurance businesses have an information advantage over you, but don’t pay out if you try to get an information advantage over them.
 Fund managers have tricks to make their returns look better, even though they have much much worse returns and higher prices than simple index trackers.
-Most people don’t realise that banks gamble with their money without telling them, then lie about how much money is their account (hence why a ‘run on the bank’ is a bad thing).
-At intergiro we don’t lend out your deposits and we have a simple transactional pricing structure that does not discriminate by organisation size.
+Most people don’t realise that banks gamble with their money without telling them, then lie about how much money is in their account (hence why a ‘run on the bank’ is a bad thing).
+At Intergiro we don’t lend out your deposits and we have a simple transactional pricing structure that does not discriminate by organisation size.

 - Increasingly, organisations are rewriting notions of trust by using immutable ledgers to enable the movement of value, powered by cryptography.
-While previously a centralised organisation or figure was required to transfer value transactions between two parties can now take place with a decentralised transaction ‘chain’ (blockchain) as the only form of ‘trust’ between parties.
+While previously a centralised organisation or figure was required to transfer value, transactions between two parties can now take place with a decentralised transaction ‘chain’ (blockchain) as the only form of ‘trust’ between parties.
 At scale, this model is similar to the first financial transactions between ancient societies.
 We believe in restoring simpler methods of value transfer through trust by design.

 - Our internal control system has been designed from the floor up to create trust.
 Unlike in normal banks, our payment systems are entirely automated, so staff members have no access to client funds.
 This self-serve model forces us to create clear, easy to use customer UI, but also completely removes an internal fraud vector.
 Just to make sure, we also track every single click on our system, both from a staff and customer side.
-We apply anomaly detection machine learning to this data to flag any unusual internal behavior.
+We apply anomaly detection machine learning to this data to flag any unusual internal behaviour.